-The Montreal Industrial Portfolio is comprised of 26 buildings totaling 1,189,285 square feet of GLA (594,643 square feet represents the Trust's pro rata interest) and consists of seventeen multi-tenant and nine single-tenant industrial buildings.
+The Montreal Industrial Portfolio is comprised of 27 buildings totaling 1,224,799 sq. ft.
+(612,400 sq. ft. represents the Trust's pro rata interest).
 The Montreal Industrial Portfolio has in excess of 90 tenants.
 50% of the Montreal Industrial Portfolio is owned by the Trust, while the remaining 50% is owned by a private syndicate group.
 The Montreal Industrial Portfolio is in very close proximity to the Pierre Elliott Trudeau Airport, as well as minutes from the Trans-Canada Highway (40), Highway 13, the Décarie Expressway (Highway 15) and the Metro subway system.
 The site is also easily accessible to all the main truck shipping routes, railway and the Port of Montreal, thereby facilitating all logistical needs.
 The St-Laurent industrial market straddles the West Island and Midtown submarkets which contain approximately 174 million square feet of industrial space (out of the total 300 million square feet Montreal market) and is a prime industrial area in the city of Montreal due to its favorable central location.
-As of December

-31, 2021, the Montreal Industrial Portfolio was 96.6% occupied.
+As of December 31, 2022, the Montreal Industrial Portfolio was 97.6% occupied.